Nishthabandul/hackathon/README.md

-Here’s an enhanced, visually appealing version of your **README.md** with markdown styling and emojis:

----

 # 🎓 **Peer-Led Collaborative Learning and Resource Sharing Platform**

 🚀 **Empowering students to learn together, share resources, and succeed in their academic journeys!**

----

 ## ✨ **Overview**
 This platform is a hub for undergraduate and master’s students to: